-Ten key questions facing ECEC leaders as they plan for a return to the CCS system
+Ten questions facing leaders as they plan a return to the CCS

 With both the Prime Minister and Education Minister confirming a return to the CCS system after the expiry of the ECEC Relief Package is more or less a certainty, although detail has not been provided, the focus of early childhood education and care (ECEC) leaders will now shift to planning for a post COVID-19 operating environment.